Can CBD Help WIth Negative Thoughts, Rumination, and Anxiety

 The first sign we saw was for GABA's positive effect was for OCD.

-Repetitive negative thoughts is really just a different flavor (albeit negative) of OCD.
+Repetitive negative thoughts are really just a different flavor (albeit negative) of OCD.

 What does GABA do with repetitive negative thoughts?